Jason Goodall: Tour career

 At age 18 Goodall was given a wildcard entry into the 1985 Wimbledon Championships where he met seventh seed Joakim Nyström in the first round.
 He was beaten by the Swede in four sets.
 His only other appearance in the singles draw at Wimbledon was in 1988, when he lost to Italian qualifier Diego Nargiso in straight sets.
 He participated in the Wimbledon men's doubles championships every year from 1986 to 1990.

 Goodall was ranked as high as British number two as a senior and was also national senior doubles champion.

-He is also a fully qualified coach and has worked with some of the very best tennis players in the world.
+He is also a fully qualified coach and has worked with leading tennis players, including Mary Joe Fernandez and Tim Henman.
 He worked for numerous years for the Lawn Tennis Association in Great Britain with some of the best junior players of the time, and was also Great Britain's Fed Cup coach (now the Billie Jean King Cup).

 As a player he was chosen to be part of the British team in two Davis Cup ties in 1989: away against Finland, which Britain won 4–1 and at home against Argentina, which the hosts lost 3–2.